PodcasterDJ/Podcaster/README.md

 Before making translation
-heroku buildpacks:set https://github.com/grauwoelfchen/heroku-buildpack-gettext.git -a gelernt
+heroku buildpacks:set https://github.com/grauwoelfchen/heroku-buildpack-gettext.git -a <PROJECT_NAME>

 How to make and update new translations